 Christchurch is the garden city, known for festivals that encompass the arts, hot-air ballooning and flowers.

-This area is rich in activities from adrenaline-pumping bungee jumping to more relaxing pursuits like hikes.
+This area is rich in activities from adrenaline-pumping bungee jumping to more relaxing pursuits like walks and hikes.

 This UNESCO World Heritage Site is noted for its incomparable landscapes.